makwaijun/personalwebpagev2/content/projects/cooking.md

 To cosset my mouth and teeth
 With the gravy of the earth; the salt of the sea.
 Could a Surf & Turf be
-A retirement plan, or a whimsical fantasy?
+A retirement plan,

-Too
+or a whimsical fantasy?

 *italicised if i want to learn*